sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 On the ArgoCD UI, drill down into your Application tile, click on delete and watch all the resources be removed.

 ## The End

 That is the end of the Virt + GitOps workshop.
-You have learned how to configure OpenShift GitOps (ArgoCD) and use it to provision and manage application in OpenShift, via Git.
+You have learned how to configure OpenShift GitOps (ArgoCD) and use it to provision and manage applications in OpenShift, via Git.